grilled sirloin steak with chimichurri

 This is from the lower portion of the sirloin.
 It is more tough than the top sirloin.
 It’s made up of the ball tip, tri tip and flap.
 In the supermarket you’ll see this called the petit sirloin, tri tip or sometimes the sirloin flap or sirloin bavette.
 I don’t recommend the bottom sirloin for this recipe

 Because sirloin is very lean, I quickly grilled the sirloin steak over a hot fire, then served paired it with a delicious and easy chimichurri sauce.
+Note that it’s possible to cook sirloin in a skillet, like I did in my Steak Fajitas recipe, but since it is summer right now I am cooking all the things on the grill!

 What is Chimichurri?